 As one of Malaysia’s most recognized tourist attractions, Batu Caves is synonymous with the Petronas Twin Towers in iconic status.
 Thus, many a travelers, even during their layovers, strive to head to the Batu Caves.
 After all, a quick trip to the country, or at least the state capital, will not be complete without paying it a visit.
 Read on to know more information about Batu Caves’ history, how to get there and the best time to go.

 Batu caves history

 Batu Caves is a natural limestone hill that houses a Hindu shrine and which thousands pay homage to on a regular basis.
-It is devoted to Vishnu or Lord Murugan, although other deities are also honored throughout the complex.
+It is devoted to Vishnu or Lord Murugan, although other deities are honored throughout the complex.

 Located in the town of Gombak in Selangor, Batu Caves straddles an area spanning 155 hectares, some 11 kilometres north of Kuala Lumpur.
 The landmass came into being around 440 million years ago, and was named after the Batu River.
 It was discovered by Selangor’s first police superintendent, Captain H. C. Syers and his men in 1879.

 People only began pouring in during the 19th century when it was seen as a place of worship.
 The area was converted into a shrine for Lord Murugan, whose golden statue guards the entrance to the 272-step stairway to Cathedral Cave.